Skip to main content

 add_fuzz_test(fuzz_test fuzz_test.cpp TEST_FRAMEWORK GTEST)

-In case the user didn't follow the default installation instructions of Google Test, it's possible to pass the target names of the Google Test libraries:
+In case you didn't follow the default installation instructions of Google Test, it's possible to pass the target names of the Google Test libraries:

 CMakeLists.txt